The impact of Color on our daily lives

 Black, in matte finish, has little influence and at most gives weight to the shape.

-In 85% of all buying decisions, color is the dominant factor.
-Color impacts your company results every minute.
+As we saw earlier, color also influences our purchasing decisions.
 Any communication or advertisement of your brand, product range or project uses color in a certain way.
-Our brain will subconsciously pick-up your message based on the visual components.
+Our brain will subconsciously pick up your message based on the visual components.
 The question is: is the right message conveyed?
-All our expertise is used to choose the right colors and create compelling designs, brands, packaging and ads that sell.
+All our expertise is used to choose the right colors and apply them to your designs, brands, packaging and advertisements that sell.